Speech, Language and Communication

 These resources, co-written with a speech and language therapist, offer practical tips and activities for supporting children and young people with Down’s syndrome to develop their communication skills.

 The series includes resources for supporting communication, language and speech development and can be used by families and professionals alike.

 For information on communication, speech and language for children 0 – 3, please see our Early Communication page.

 You can also find more information in the Early Support booklet for more information, or call our helpline on 0333 1212 300.

 Our Advanced Clinical Specialist Speech & Language Therapist has put together a series of videos demonstrating some activities that will help to develop speech and communication skills.
-The activities are generally aimed at children, but their is no specific age range.
+The activities are generally aimed at children, but there is no specific age range.
 Click below to to see the eight videos.

 The ‘Hello’ Song

 The ‘Hello’ song is very important because it provides a clear cue to the child that the learning session is beginning, and helps the child to feel welcome, special and included.
 It can also make the structured learning environment feel fun and accessible, and can encourage the child’s confidence.

 Turn Taking Activity